ritika-11/PathFinder/README.md

 <h3>PathFinder is a web application implementing various shortest pathfinding algorithms in a 2D grid environment.</h3>

-The algorithms included till now are
+The algorithms included till now are:<br/>
 1)A* search<br/>
 2)IDA* search<br/>
 3)Theta* search<br/>